pguevara2017/TaskFlowManager/replit.md

 ## Overview

 TaskFlow is a full-stack project management application designed for teams to schedule, track, and manage tasks across multiple projects.
-The application features a modern React frontend with Material Design principles (via shadcn/ui components), a **Spring Boot backend (Java)**, and PostgreSQL database integration through Neon serverless.
+The application features a modern React frontend with Material Design using **Material-UI (MUI)** components, a **Spring Boot backend (Java)**, and environment-aware database configuration (PostgreSQL on Replit, H2 in-memory locally).
 Users can organize work by projects, assign tasks with optional due dates, set priorities (1-5), track status changes, and view tasks in both grid/list and calendar formats.

+**Recent Migrations:**
-**Recent Migration:** Backend migrated from Node.js/Express to Java Spring Boot with Maven for improved enterprise-grade architecture, type safety, and performance.
+- Backend migrated from Node.js/Express to Java Spring Boot with Maven for improved enterprise-grade architecture, type safety, and performance.
+- Database configuration now environment-aware: auto-detects Replit (PostgreSQL) vs local (H2 in-memory) using Spring profiles.
+- UI library migrating from Radix UI/shadcn to Material-UI for better Material Design implementation and component consistency.

 ## User Preferences